Arkansas City, Kansas: Pronunciation

+The city is also known as "Ark City".

 History

 Early history

 Present-day Arkansas City sits on the site of an ancestral Wichita city, Etzanoa, which flourished from 1450 to 1700 and had an estimated population of 20,000.

 In 1601, New Mexico Governor Juan de Oñate led an expedition across the Great Plains and found a large settlement of Indians he called Rayados.
 They lived along the Walnut River in the eastern part of Arkansas City.
 Extensive remains of Indian settlements have been found along 6 mi of the Walnut River.
 The Rayados were the ancestors of the Indians later called Wichita.
 Wichita settlements from the 18th century are also found a few miles south of Arkansas City on the west bank of the Arkansas River.

 19th century

 European-American settlers first congregated in the area where Arkansas City now stands in the 1860s.

 Settlers established a town in 1870.
 They had difficulty choosing a name; early names included Adelphia, Creswell, and Walnut City before the present name was chosen.
 The first post office in Arkansas City was established on May 16, 1870.

 In 1877, the Florence, El Dorado, and Walnut Valley Railroad Company built a branch line from Florence to El Dorado, in 1881 it was extended to Douglass, and later to Arkansas City.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
 The line from Florence to El Dorado was abandoned in 1942.
 The original branch line connected Florence, Burns, De Graff, El Dorado, Augusta, Douglass, Rock, Akron, Winfield, and Arkansas City.

 Arkansas City grew steadily through the latter part of the 19th century, and enjoyed a population explosion starting in 1891, when thousands of people moved into the area in anticipation of the Cherokee Strip Land Run.